Take part in Fairtrade Fortnight 2016

 To mark Fairtrade Fortnight 2016, the Department for Social Responsibility and Sustainability have organised and curated a series of activities focused on what we consider to be the three key pillars of fair trade: people, products and action.

 Fairtrade Fortnight is also an opportunity for us to celebrate the achievements of the University of Edinburgh.
-Throughout the two weeks we will be promoting the various ways in which the University is supporting fair trade, whether it’s through our catering, stuff uniforms or electronics.
-We’ll also be asking on students and staff to get creative (Ernest Hemmingway style!), and share their fair trade inspired ‘6 word stories’.
-Keep an eye on twitter for more info.
+Throughout the two weeks, we will be promoting the various ways in which the University is supporting fair trade, whether it’s through our catering, staff uniforms or electronics.
+We’ll also be asking students and staff to get creative (Ernest Hemingway style!), and share their fair trade-inspired ‘6 word stories’.
+Keep an eye on Twitter for more info.

 Find out more about Fairtrade Fortnight and how you can get involved.